 The DRIVE 0 concept is based on developing circular deep renovation solutions and supporting consumer centred business models for 7 specific study and demonstration cases as real environments.
-The selected cases are already in preparation and each of these cases have a specific local driver for the need of a holistic and circular deep renovation, which is translated in ‘case specific challenges and tasks’ and case specific key performance indicators.
+Each of these cases have a specific local driver for the need of a holistic and circular deep renovation, which is translated in ‘case-specific challenges and tasks’ and case-specific key performance indicators.

-As the demonstrators are also acting as study cases they will play a central role in the total concept and structure of DRIVE 0, i.e., the majority of tasks are geared to solutions towards these cases.
-All cases will start with a mapping of the needs and potentials: which solutions can be adopted and how?
+As the demonstrators are also acting as study cases, they played a central role in the total concept and structure of DRIVE 0, i.e., the majority of tasks are geared toward solutions towards these cases.
+All cases started with a mapping of the needs and potentials: which solutions can be adopted and how?
 Want to know all about our demonstration cases?
 Check out the pages per demo case!

 In Estonia, more than 70% of the residents live in apartment buildings, constructed before 1990.
 The majority of those buildings have the same typical problems: high energy consumption levels, insufficient ventilation, uneven indoor temperatures, and insufficient thermal comfort levels.